argoproj/notifications-engine/docs/services/email.md

 ## Example

+Replace `<secret-name>` with the configured notifications Secret name (`argocd-notifications-secret` by default in Argo CD).
-Store the credentials in `argocd-notifications-secret`, in the same namespace as `argocd-notifications-cm`.
+Create the Secret in the same namespace as `argocd-notifications-cm`.
 The keys below match the `$username`, `$password`, and `$email-address` references in the service configuration.
 Use `stringData` to provide the values without base64 encoding, and do not commit real credentials to Git.